 She is member of the WGA-West and the German Directors Association,

-teaches directing and editing at LAPAC (Los Angeles Performing Arts Conservatory),
+teaches directing and writing at LAPAC (Los Angeles Performing Arts Conservatory),

 and is a partner at schulzbismarck.com